aspiringsecurity/EMTTR/EHRs/dicom-optimism-marketplace/README.md

 # Optimism NFT Marketplace

-Optimism NFT marketplace for enabling sharing of government R&D assets and service/repair of medical device assets.
-We are extending and building the nft marketplace using lost and found NFT marketplace example tempalte build on Optimism.
+Optimism NFT marketplace devtooling for enabling sharing of government R&D assets and service/repair of medical device assets.
+We are extending and building the nft marketplace using lost and found NFT marketplace [1] example tempalte build on Optimism.

+[1] Lost and Found NFT marketplace: https://github.com/0xTranqui/lostandfound-optimism-marketplace

 ---
 ##  IDE Setup + Environment Variables